I live in the cold north country on an old farm with my hubby, 3 cats, and 2 dogs. We enjoy our little farm and the wildlife around us.

 Have You Put Your House On The Market Lately?

 Things I hate about selling a house “EVERYTHING".
-Absolutely hate it.
+I absolutely hate it.
 We have put two homes on the market.
 I have to tell you I can't stand the buyers or the real estate agents we have had to deal with.
 They can both be a nightmare.
 This hub is about all the stress we went through trying to sell homes.
 Homes we loved and thought other people should love.
 They don't love your home only you do.
 You love the gardens you worked so hard on, they don't.
 You think you're decorating is great, they hate it.

 Someone told us we had to bury St. Joseph upside down in the garden.
 He was supposed to help sell the house.
 I think he actually worked on the first house.
 It sold soon after we put him in the ground.

-House No: 1
+House Sale Number 1

 I hate keeping the house spotlessly clean.
 My house is clean, but when selling a home you do need to keep it spotless everything should be clean and smelling good and freshened up.
 Counter tops are cleared and items are put away.
 You know the deep corner cleaning.
 Kitchen drawers should be very clean because they will be looking in them.
 Stove and refrigerator cleaned if you’re leaving it behind.